 - All campus community members, including visitors, are responsible for following Shippensburg University’s COVID policies.

 Quarantine / Isolation

 University guidelines regarding quarantine and isolation remain in place.
-Students and employees who are advised to quarantine or isolate must follow all university guidelines.
+Students and employees who are advised to isolate, and those who determine they are a close contact, must follow all university guidelines.

 Mitigation strategies will continue to be informed by the CDC and the PA Department of Health.